btrccts/btrccts/README.md

 ### [Install](#install) - [Usage](#usage) - [Manual](#manual) - [Development](#development)

+This library provides an easy way to backtest trading strategies and run them live with ccxt.
+The purpose of this library is to provide a framework and an backtest exchange with the same interface than ccxt - nothing less and nothing more.
+If you want an library to compute performance metrics out of trades/orders, you need an additional library.

 ## Install

 The easiest way to install the BTRCCTS library is to use a package manager: